Are you racially fluid?

 It was a life of racial whiplash.

 I experienced racism from my mother's family.
 They rejected me and my younger brother at birth for being black.
 I didn't meet any of them until I was in college.
-And they disowned by mother for being with a black man.
+And they disowned my mother for being with a black man.
 When my father first tried to date my mother by visiting her home, her father answered the door and called the police, telling them, "I don't want this nigger trying to see my daughter."

 I also experienced prejudice from blacks.
 I got into so many fights as a kid for having a white mother that I grew ashamed of her.
 I told my elementary school teachers that my mother was black.
 I dreaded the thought of walking with her in public.
 I just wanted to blend in.